Cars to be fitted with automatic emergency calling from mid-2018

 By Julia Fioretti

-The so-called eCall device will automatically alert the nearest emergency centre in the event of a crash by calling the EU-wide emergency number 112, which will give authorities information such as the exact location and time of the crash and the number of passengers in the vehicle.
+The so-called eCall device will automatically alert the nearest emergency centre in the event of a crash using emergency call technology, which will give authorities information such as the exact location and time of the crash and the number of passengers in the vehicle.

-Members of the European Parliament in Strasbourg approved the law on Tuesday, meaning car manufacturers such as Volkswagen (VOWG_p.DE) and Volvo would have to ensure all passenger cars and light commercial vehicles are fitted with the devices by March 31, 2018.
+Members of the European Parliament in Strasbourg approved the law on Tuesday, meaning car manufacturers such as Volkswagen and Volvo would have to ensure all passenger cars and light commercial vehicles are fitted with the devices by March 31 2018.

 Road accidents killed 25,700 people in the EU last year.